 If you receive a Statement of Account (SOA) that includes a penalty charge, but you believe there is a reason why all or a portion of the penalty should be waived (e.g., reasonable cause), you may request a waiver.
-Information about what constitutes reasonable cause as well as information about other situations where a penalty waiver might be warranted can be found in § 21 of the appendix to PBGC's premium payment regulation, 29 CFR Part 4007, available on the "Law and Regulations" page of the Practitioners Page of PBGC's website.
+Information about what constitutes reasonable cause as well as information about other situations where a penalty waiver might be warranted can be found in § 21 of the appendix to PBGC's premium payment regulation, 29 CFR Part 4007, available on the "Law and Regulations" section on the "Employers & Practitioners" page of PBGC's website.

 The instructions and timeframe for requesting a waiver will be provided in the SOA.
 Be sure to follow the instructions carefully.
 Requests that are submitted late will not be considered.